AlternativeFFFF/Alt-F4/submissions/dummy_submission/pseudoscience_non-fiction.md

 Since all shadows are at a constant length and direction throughout the day we must conclude that the light source’s position in the sky doesn’t change, meaning Nauvis is [tidally locked](https://en.wikipedia.org/wiki/Tidal_locking).
 It follows that the day/night cycle we observe is caused by some object occluding the light.
 Based on the frequency of the nights, that object is probably in orbit around Nauvis, and it can’t be a moon since a moon large enough for such long nights would tidally lock Nauvis to itself.
 So, night must be caused by a cloud of debris in orbit of Nauvis—which also provides a reason for the Engineer crashing there in the first place: the ship hit some rock in orbit.

-An alternative explanation for the day/night cycle, proposed by some, is that Nauvis’s parent star is a [Cepheid variable](https://en.wikipedia.org/wiki/Cepheid_variable), which is a type of star that varies in terms of size, temperature, and brightness in a regular pettern.
+An alternative explanation for the day/night cycle, proposed by some, is that Nauvis’s parent star is a [Cepheid variable](https://en.wikipedia.org/wiki/Cepheid_variable), which is a type of star that varies in size, temperature, and brightness in a regular pattern.
 I personally think this is impossible since the luminosity variance is way too high, especially for such a short period.

 ### Nauvis reflects at least 88.3% of all light that hits it

 A single Factorio solar panel has an area of 9 m<sup>2</sup> and produces 60 kW during daytime.
-From that number we find that the surface receives at least 6.(6) kW/m<sup>2</sup> (compared to 1 kW/m<sup>2</sup> for Earth).
+From those numbers we find that the surface receives at least 6.(6) kW/m<sup>2</sup> (compared to 1 kW/m<sup>2</sup> for Earth).
 Considering Nauvis’s ambient temperature is 15 degrees Celsius, and that it is tidally locked, we can use a slightly modified [effective temperature formula](https://en.wikipedia.org/wiki/Effective_temperature#Surface_temperature_of_a_planet):

 $ T = \root{4}\of{\frac{1}{2}\frac{P(1-a)}{\sigma}} $